 One of the most important pataphysical authorities founded the Ticinese Pataphysical Institute with Baj.
 In the late sixties with Ben Vautier he started a series of Fluxus Concerts, including the first Italian concert entitled “Les Mots et les Choses”.
 Sure that the figure of the artist can not be that of an intellectual, studies and writes with assiduity of the facts and disciplines that have to do with aesthetics and the art system.
 On 29 January 2019, the University of Turin awarded him an Honorary Degree in Philosophy.

-He has exhibited several times in galleries and museums in Italy and around the world.
+He has exhibited with great intensity in galleries and museums in Italy and in the world.